 Contact the LPC Board via http://www.ncblpc.org.

-All transcripts must be sent DIRECTLY from the educational institution.
 Only sealed, properly submitted transcripts will be accepted.
-Electonic transcripts are not accepted.
+Electronic transcripts are not accepted.

 The LMFTA is available for a period of three years during which time the remaining clinical and supervision hours must be acquired.
 Licensees have a full year of licensure before the renewal cycle begins.
-Check the expiration date for your license - see Verify a Licensee on this web site to determine your expiration date and if renewal is required.
+Check the expiration date for your license - see Verify a Licensee at http://www.nclmft.org to determine your expiration date and if renewal is required.
 If an LMFTA transitions to LMFT prior to July 1 of the required renewal date then they do not renew the LMFTA or have to report continuing education hours.

 The LMFT must be renewed on an annual basis.

 The first renewal is due by July 1 after the first full year of licensure and then must be renewed each year by July 1.
-Refer to the license renewal section of this site for more information.
+Refer to the license renewal section at http://www.nclmft.org for more information.

 Copies of your file are not available.
 Submitted materials become the property of the NC MFT Licensure Board and cannot be returned to the applicant or sent to other licensure boards.
 It is the applicant’s responsibility to maintain copies of all submitted information.